Burlington High School (Massachusetts): Performing arts

 A full-scale musical is performed in March and April for two weekends.
 There is a large cast and crew, and professional set, lighting and costume designers are hired.
 The Stage Crew Club and parent volunteers construct the sets using the Fogelberg Performing Arts Center's shop space, and the club fields a crew of trained students to provide all technical support.
-Recent musicals include Jekyll & Hyde in 2005, Anything Goes in 2006, Les Misérables in 2007, Thoroughly Modern Millie (the first to run for more than one weekend) in 2008, The Wizard of Oz in 2009, Titanic in 2010, Disney's Beauty and the Beast in 2011, Kiss Me, Kate in 2012, Hairspray in 2013, Grease in 2014, The Music Man in 2015, Mary Poppins in 2016, and Peter Pan in 2017.
-Pippin will be performed in 2018.
+Recent musicals include Jekyll & Hyde in 2005, Anything Goes in 2006, Les Misérables in 2007, Thoroughly Modern Millie (the first to run for more than one weekend) in 2008, The Wizard of Oz in 2009, Titanic in 2010, Disney's Beauty and the Beast in 2011, Kiss Me, Kate in 2012, Hairspray in 2013, Grease in 2014, The Music Man in 2015, Mary Poppins in 2016, Peter Pan in 2017, and Pippin in 2018.

 Sports

 Burlington is a member of the Middlesex League.
-Among the school's most notable recent successes are the eight consecutive state championships for the cheerleading team (2004-2011), the two consecutive Division I hockey championships (2012-2013), the boys' gymnastics state championship in 2012, and the two state finals appearances in three years for the softball team (2011 & 2013).
+Among the school's most notable recent successes are the eight consecutive state championships for the cheerleading team (2004–2011), the two consecutive Division I hockey championships (2012–2013), the boys' gymnastics state championship in 2012, and the two state finals appearances in three years for the softball team (2011 & 2013).
 The boys' soccer team won the 2015 middlesex league title as well, setting a new school record for best regular season record (14-1-3).

 Available sports (by season) at Burlington High School: